Skip to main content

 What you see

-• Rules by Server: every app that has rules (or could have rules), with its rules listed underneath.
-You can toggle each rule on or off from here.
+• Rules by Server: every app with its rules listed.
+Toggle each rule on or off from here

-Click + App Rule, pick the app, and the AI rule builder opens (see Building a rule with the AI rule builder below).
+Click + App Rule, pick the app, and the AI rule builder opens (see Building a rule below).
 The rule is scoped to the entire organization by default.

 Active rules